ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-19.png" alt="linearly separable data">

-Now we are to to test the pipeline!
+Now we are able to test the pipeline!
 Go back to the terminal and start the Docker container that produces data to the Kafka topic.
 Once you see incoming data on Confluent, go to Mage and click on *Execute pipeline*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-20.png" alt="linearly separable data">